earthlab/abc-classroom/docs/github.rst

 when creating your GitHub token.

 .. note::
-   If there is already a token file present there, ``abc-init`` will inform you that the GitHub token is present and valid.
-If you wish to sign in with another username, you will have to delete or move this file so that ``abc-init`` will know to create a new file with a different token.
+   If there is already a token file present in your home directory, ``abc-init`` will inform that the GitHub token is present and valid.
+If you wish to sign in with another username, you will have to delete or move this file so ``abc-init`` will know to create a new file with a different token.

 You can view the token online by going to https://github.com/settings/tokens The token will be called `Grading workflow helper`.